How to check the Linux kernel version your Ubuntu system is running using a terminal command. Plus, learn what the linux version numbers mean.

 Desktop Linux is not the most power efficient OS, so we show you 11 simple ways to get longer battery life on a Linux laptop.

-Do you want to change the font on Ubuntu but aren't sure how?
-We're here to help.
-We show how to change font and adjust font size on Ubuntu.
+Do you want to change the font on Ubuntu but you don't know how?
+Well, read this.
+We show how to change font and adjust font size on Ubuntu and GNOME Shell.

 Want to disable automatic system update notifications on Ubuntu?
 It's easy to do, and in this article we show you how.